Braised Pork & Tomato Rotini Casserole

-Add the canned tomatoes, both crushed and diced, the remaining cup of water, as well as all the herbs and seasonings.
+Add the canned tomatoes, crushed and diced and paste, the remaining cup of water, as well as all the herbs and seasonings.

 Here I’d like to share a little trick that my mom thought me when I was a kid: use that water to rinse the cans before to throw it in the sauce.
 Simply pour some of the water into a can, swirl it around until the can is clean and then pour that into the sauce.
 Repeat with the remaining can(s).

 Less waste, more flavor!
 I’m all for that!